gem/oq-engine/doc/sphinx/architecture.rst

 than complicating the current calculators.

-The results of a computation are automatically saved in the datastore and can be exported in a portable format, such as XML or CSV.
+The results of a computation are automatically saved in the datastore and can be exported in a portable format, such as CSV (or XML, for legacy reasons).
 You can assume that the datastore of version X of the engine *will not work* with version X + 1: on the contrary, the exported files will likely be same across different versions.
 It is important to export all of the outputs you are interested in before doing an upgrade, otherwise you would be forced to downgrade in order to be able to export the previous results.

 The WebUI provides a REST API that can be used in third party
 applications: for instance a QGIS plugin could download the maps